Union for the Mediterranean: Antecedents: Barcelona Process

 The European Union stated the intention of the partnership was "to strengthen its relations with the countries in the Mashreq and Maghreb regions".
-Both Ehud Barak and Yasser Arafat had high praises for Solana's coordination of the Barcelona Process.
+Both Ehud Barak and Yasser Arafat praised Solana's coordination of the Barcelona Process.
 The Barcelona Process, developed after the Conference in successive annual meetings, is a set of goals designed to lead to a free trade area in the Mediterranean Basin by 2010.

 The agenda of the Barcelona Process is: